wardi/jsonsquared/README.md

 ]
 ```

-Within a list we can switch between objects types on different rows while
-we build the list.
+Different objects types may appear in the same list.

 collection | things[,] | things/id | things/name
 --- | --- | --- | ---